Skip Navigation

 Every organization with one or more employees is required to comply with the Act and all of its applicable standards.
 The Accessibility Directorate of Ontario is committed to the implementation of the Act and helping organizations comply with the standards by providing free tools and resources (external link) and offering support through a dedicated help desk.

 Since January 1, 2004, businesses have been subject to the Personal Information Protection and Electronic Documents Act (PIPEDA).
-The Office of the Privacy Commissioner of Canada (external link) offers useful information to help businesses learn how the can comply with the Act.
+The Office of the Privacy Commissioner of Canada (external link) offers useful information to help businesses learn how they can comply with the Act.

 Phase 2: Managing your small business